khamiltonuk/michaelzoidis.com/README.md

 * watch for sass changes and recompile css

 ##Deploying
-0. navigate to /var/www/michaelzoidis.com on the server
-1. pull in you most resent changes using git,
+0. navigate to /var/www/michaelzoidis.com on the server and pull in you most resent changes using git,
-2. run grunt compile
+1. run grunt compile
-3. forever restartall
+2. forever restartall
-4  sudo service nginx restart
+3. sudo service nginx restart

 ##Todo
 * Introduce grunt tasks and minify js with uglifyjs